cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 In a Linux/MacOS environment, the default installation path will be under ``~/local/mongo/bin``.
 In a Windows environment, the default path is under ``C:\Users\USERNAME\.cloudmesh\mongo``.
-If you would like to change these paths, be sure to update these in the cloudmesh.yaml file.
+If you would like to change these paths, be sure to update these in the `cloudmesh.yaml` file.

-Once configuration of the cloudmesh.yaml file has been completed,  run the following command to install mongo **in an administrative shell** (assuming you have the user in the c drive), where USERNAME is the username you installe dcloudmesh in:
+Once configuration of the `cloudmesh.yaml` file has been completed,  run the following command (assuming you have the user in the c drive), where USERNAME is the username you installe d cloudmesh in:

 .. code:: bash